 - Refractive errors (nearsightedness, farsightedness, and astigmatism)

-- Amblyopia (or “lazy eye”) evaluation and treatment
+- Amblyopia (“lazy eye”) evaluation and treatment

 - Strabismus (crossed eyes, wandering eyes)

 - Abnormal fusion, depth perception, and other sensory abnormalities Double vision

 - Infections or inflammations of the eye and orbit (e.g., conjunctivitis, cellulitis)

 - Blocked tear ducts

 - Congenital malformation of the eye and orbit

 - Juvenile cataracts